- About Us

 Carolyn has been a Fellow of the Chartered Institute of Legal Executives since 2012 and has specialised in residential conveyancing since 2016.
 She deals with a wide range of conveyancing matters including: New Build purchases; Equity loans; Transfers of Equity; Declarations of Trust as well as freehold and leasehold sales and purchases.
 Her career in law spans over 11 years and she has experience in a wide range of areas, including family law and litigation.
 Prior to that she held managerial roles in Administration.
 Her wide-ranging experience allows her to take a more holistic view to property transactions and advise clients accordingly.

-Carolyn has a busy home life with her husband and four teenage children which she has combined with her studies and work.
+Carolyn has a busy home life with her husband and four adult children which she has combined with her studies and work.
 Her experiences have enabled Carolyn to empathise with clients in stressful situations and assist them in a calm, measured way.